Reading Branch real ale pubs

 Waltham St Lawrence

-A classic half-timbered 15C pub, bequeathed to the village in 1608 by Sir Ralph Newbury.
-It doubles as the village local and a quality restaurant, producing exceptionally good food from fresh, seasonal ingredients and promoting real ales from small, independent breweries.
-They offer up to 8 ciders and perries served from their cellar and are regularly finalist in the branch Cider Pub of the Year.
+A classic half-timbered 14th Century pub, bequeathed to the village in 1608 by Sir Ralph Newbury.
+It doubles as the village local and a quality restaurant, producing exceptionally good food from fresh, seasonal ingredients and promoting real ales from small independent breweries.
+They offer up to 8 ciders and perries served from their cellar.
 Fresh bread is baked daily.
 You'll also find log fires in the winter and a good-sized beer garden for sunny summer days.
 Easy wheelchair access is limited to the usually crowded main bar.
+Local branch Pub of the Year & Cider Pub of the Year winner 2020.

 - Bull Hotel